CamusCamel/Camuscamel/README.md

    **Hello world!** I currently work as an iOS developer.
 However, I have been dipping my toes into front-end developement and quantum computing.
 Both have been very enjoyable!
 My skillset is strong in Swift, Python, C, Java and Go!

-   My dream job would be somewhere where there was space that allowed me to be creative and supported my growth.
-Bonus points if my work contributes to making a difference in the world.
-Even more bonus points if they (really do) care about diversity and the environment!

 <details>
   <summary>Click to learn more about me! :blue_heart: </summary>